Rejection is a cost of doing business. This is true not only for writers and other creatives but for anyone courageous enough to live wholeheartedly.

 Think about your own inbox and all of the emails you get trying to sell you something.
 Even if you want to get back to someone because you’re very polite and conscientious, you might not, right?
 You might open it and decide to read it when you have more time…or read it and decide to think about it and respond later…and then you forget.
 And that’s if you even open it before it gets lost.
-I think I have like 2,000 unopened emails.
+I think I have an email account with like 2,000 unopened emails.
 Hopefully they’re all mass sent and no one is waiting to hear from me.
 Hopefully.

 Don’t worry.
 Unless you were a total jerk, I guarantee they don’t hate you.
 Instead of assuming they’re laughing at you, try following up.

-Throw a little pity party.
+Throw a little pity party: